Know My Name: A Memoir

 Know My Name: A Memoir is a 2019 memoir by American author Chanel Miller.
 In it, Miller writes about her experience being sexually assaulted by then Stanford University athlete Brock Turner in January 2015, as well as the aftermath and subsequent court case People v.
 Turner.

 Research and writing process

 In September 2019, Chanel Miller revealed herself as being "Emily Doe" in the People v.
 Turner case and released her book with the title, Know My Name: A Memoir, on September 24, 2019.
 She first began work on the book in 2017.
 The book was an attempt by Miller to reappropriate her narrative identity and describe the trauma she went through, after being referred to in the press as "unconscious intoxicated woman".
 The author discusses her experience of the assault and the trial, as well as how she has coped since then.
-Through research for the work, Miller perused court transcripts and testimony of individuals involved in the court proceedings—materials she had been unable to view throughout the trial of Brock Turner itself.
+Through research for the work, Miller perused court transcripts and testimonies of individuals involved in the court proceedings—materials she had been unable to view throughout the trial of Brock Turner itself.